 Tip: If you connect a mouse to a serial port, be sure that you have another serial port available to make the system communications link.
+PDA devices that utilize the serial port may have to be temporarily disabled.

 Software Installation